Persecution of Amhara people

-Since the early 1990s, the Amhara people of Ethiopia have been subject to ethnic violence, including massacres by Tigrayan, Oromo and Gumuz ethnic groups among others, which some have characterized as a genocide.
-Large-scale killings and grave human rights violations followed the implementation of the ethnic-federalist system in the country.
-Perpetrators include various ethno-militant groups such asTPLF/TDF, OLF–OLA, and armed groups from Gumuz.
+Since the early 1990s, the Amhara people of Ethiopia have been subject to ethnic violence, including massacres by Tigrayan, Oromo and Gumuz groups along with others, which have characterized by some as a genocide.
+Perpetrators of massacres include various ethno-militant groups such as TPLF/TDF, OLF–OLA, and armed groups of Gumuz.

-Ethnically motivated attacks against the Amhara have been reported, with mass graves being discovered in various locations.
-The results of two consecutive National Census Analyses and a report by CSA head Samia Gutu revealed that over 2 million Amhara could not be traced.
-The figure is generally associated with the decades-long massacres and disappearances of the Amhara people.
+Ethnically motivated attacks against the Amhara have been reported, with mass graves having been discovered in various locations.
+The results of two consecutive National Census Analyses and a report by CSA head Samia Zekaria revealed that over 2 million Amhara could not be traced.
+The figure could be associated with massacres and or disappearances of Amharas.

-The Tigrayan People's Liberation Front (TPLF) among other groups were formed in the 1970s with a manifesto and plan, for Tigray to secede from Ethiopia.
-Previous resentments between ethnic Tigray and Amhara rulers were seeking recognition as the legitimate defender of Ethiopianism was reported.
+The Tigrayan People's Liberation Front (TPLF) among other groups were formed in the 1970s with a manifesto calling for Tigray to secede from Ethiopia.
+Previous resentments between ethnic Tigray and Amhara rulers were reported.
 The Tigray manifesto is criticized for incorporating polarizing contents that symbolize the Amhara people as the responsible ethnic group for socio-economical, and country-level political and historical issues.
-Violence against ordinary Amhara, its intellectuals, and civic leaders started in the early 1990s, with the armed Liberation Front groups occupying many parts of the country.
+Violence against ordinary Amhara, its intellectuals, and civic leaders started in the early 1990s, with armed ethnonationalist groups occupying many parts of the country.

-At the end of the 17-year communist era in 1991, the ethnic-nationalist groups such as the TPLF controlled full power and this regime change triggered a series of attacks against the Amhara.
-The TPLF became the dominant power and ruled the country for twenty-seven years as the EPRDF coalition—a political entity that evolved from the Marxist–Leninist rebels movement.
-However, the authoritarian regime collapsed in 2018 with several unrests and tensions built during its period.
+After the fall of the Derg regime in 1991, various ethnonationalist groups such as the TPLF came to power, this regime change triggered a series of attacks against the Amhara.
+The TPLF would go on to become the dominant power and ruled the country for 27 years as the EPRDF coalition, until the end of EPRDF rule in 2018.

-Following the 2018 EPRDF political reform, the Oromo-led Prosperity Party secured the position to rule the country, A power struggle occurred between the former and current ruling parties which led to the Tigray War.
+Following the dissolution of the EPRDF, the House of Peoples' Representatives would elect Abiy Ahmed to serve Prime Minister.
+Abiy would found the Prosperity Party which would go on to lead the country.
+A power struggle would occur between the ruling Prosperity Party and the TPLF, which led to the Tigray War.
 Reports show that a pro-TPLF youth group carried out the massacre of Amhara civilians in the town of Mai-Kadra.
-Following the Tigray Defense Forces (TDF) recapture of most of Tigray which lead to the subsequent withdrawal of government forces, the TDF invaded the Amhara and the Afar regions in July 2021, massacring and causing severe destructions that are reported as serious war crimes against civilians.
-The Mai Kadra and other massacres in the Amhara region that occurred since the start of the war has expanded the map and volume of the mass killings the already occurring violations in various places: Oromia, Benishangul-Gumuz (Metekel Zone), Tigray, the SNNPR, and the Amhara region.
+Following the Tigray Defense Forces recapture of most of Tigray, leading to the subsequent withdrawal of government forces, the TDF invaded the Amhara and the Afar regions in July 2021.
+The Mai Kadra and other massacres in the Amhara region that occurred since the start of the war has expanded the map and volume of the mass killings the already occurring violations in various places such as Oromia, Benishangul-Gumuz (Metekel Zone), Tigray, the former SNNPR, and the Amhara region.